-For a Youtube version of this overview presented by Bruce Bolger, founder of the Enterprise Engagement Alliance, click here.
+For a Youtube version of this overview presented in an interview with Bruce Bolger, founder of the Enterprise Engagement Alliance, click here.
+For a primer on Stakeholder Capitalism, with its formal definition, click here.

 Disengagement costs American industry hundreds of billions of dollars per year in lost productivity and reduced sales.
 At the same time, extensive research proves that organizations with proactively involved customers, distribution partners, employees and suppliers consistently outperform their competitors in earnings and growth.
 Until recently, only a few major companies have had engagement strategies or anyone specifically in charge of engagement.

-This is changing rapidly.
-Over the past several years, hundreds of leading companies have put top management in charge of customer and employee engagement strategies designed to find ways to increase customer loyalty and employee quality and productivity.
+The neglect of human capital is beginning to end.
+Over the past several years, organizations have begun to recognize that people truly are an organization’s most critical asset and that the contribution of human capital can be managed and measured.
+In fact, this new recognition has led to the emergence of Stakeholder Capitalism, a new approach to achieving organizational goals by addressing the needs of all stakeholders, but just shareholders but customers, employees, distribution partners, suppliers, and communities.
+Hundreds of leading companies have put top management in charge of customer and employee engagement (also known as “experience”) strategies designed to find ways to increase customer loyalty and employee quality and productivity.
 More and more of these executives have the word “engagement” in their titles; for others it’s internal branding or customer experience or employee engagement.
 Organizations are spending more and more on outside experts, some now known as engagement agencies or consultants, who understand and/or can implement all of the elements that go into engaging any audience.
+What still is lacking is a strategic and systematic approached linked to organizational goals.

 Enterprise Engagement redefines the concept of a brand.
 Traditionally, brands were designed to communicate carefully defined values and promises to customers.
 Today, brands are designed to build relationships with everyone—from customers and distribution partners, to employees, vendors, and even communities—so that everyone who touches the organization has a clear vision of what the brand stands for and what they should expect from it.

 The world is clamoring for a more humane form of capitalism that values people – employees, customers, vendors, partners and communities.
-In a word: engagement.
+In a word: Stakeholder Capitalism.
 For organizations dedicated to engagement, which include the likes of Whole Foods, the Container Store, Southwest Airlines, N.Y., regional grocer Stew Leonard’s and many others, it’s more of a journey than a science because business books and media provide so little guidance on how to proceed, and so few traditional agencies and consultants take a holistic approach to helping organizations do whatever’s necessary to direct everyone’s energies to those tasks that yield organizational success.
+Stakeholder Capitalism looks at social and racial inequities as problems that can be profitable to solve.

 It’s easy to confuse leadership with engagement.
 Leadership, of course, is essential to engagement.
 It describes the personal skills required of people who manage at any level, including the ability to create a culture based on providing clear direction, support, learning opportunities, enthusiasm, a sense of mission, constructive feedback, ability to recruit, etc. Yet leadership is only the first element of Enterprise Engagement.